bensenfan/sample_lesson/smaple_lesson.md

 ### Materials

-For presentation there will be a few Powerpoint slides, all the codes can be found in separate .js and .rb files.
+All the codes can be found in separate .js and .rb files

 -----------------------------------------------------------------------------------------------------